-7.1 The Quorum for a meeting of the Executive is one third of the membership, rounded up or 3 whichever is the larger.
+7.1 The Quorum for a meeting of the Executive is half of the membership, rounded down, plus one, or three, whichever is the larger.

 8. How Decisions are to be taken by The Executive

 - 8.1 Executive decisions which are to be taken by the Executive as a whole will be taken at a meeting convened in accordance with the Access To Information Procedure Rules in Part 4 of this Constitution. - 8.2 The Executive will deal with proposals relating to the policy framework or budget in accordance with the Budget and Policy Framework Rules in Part 4.